skuarch/RestClient/README.md

 ### Simple Http client for rest services
-If you are looking for something lightweight and only send text this library is the best option for you.
+If you are looking for something lightweight and only send/receive text this library is the best option for you.

 > no dependencies